 top.
 From the File menu, select New Project (or click the New Project

-When you click on New Project, you'll see the following dialogue box appear:
+When you click on New Project, you'll see the following dialogue box appear in version 2010:

 For all versions, the New Project dialogue box is where you select the type of project you want to create.
 If you only have the Express edition of Visual C#, the options are limited.
 For the rest of this book, we'll be creating Windows Applications.
 For now, select Console Application.
 Then click OK.